Our History – PAD 1983 – 2019

 PAD was started in 1983 as “Parents Against Drugs” by a small group of parents concerned about the use of drugs by their teenage children.
-In its thirty year history, PAD has developed a substantial portfolio of services.
-PAD develops and provides innovative and relevant resources and services, based on current research and “better/best practices” for parents, professionals (teachers, health promoters, practitioners) and youth.
+In its thirty-six year history, PAD developed a substantial portfolio of services.
+PAD developed and provided innovative and relevant resources and services, based on current research and “better/best practices” for parents, professionals (teachers, health promoters, practitioners) and youth.

 PAD took an important step in the adoption of innovative and evidence-informed prevention education with the exploration and implementation of a youth-to-youth peer education model, first in Toronto schools and later throughout the province.
 The program became CBC: Challenges, Beliefs and Changes.